Behavior-Semantic Scenery Description (BSSD) of Road Networks for Automated Driving: BEHAVIOR SEMANTIC SCENERY DESCRIPTION

 \textit{Overtake Attribute}: The overtake attribute has at least one \textit{overtake demand} element.
 As with the speed attribute, an overtake prohibition may be linked to different conditions, resulting in multiple overtake demands.

-The resulting structure of the behavior space representation within the BSSD is shown in Figure \ref{fig_1} on the right hand side.
+The resulting structure of the behavior space representation within the BSSD is shown in Fig. \ref{fig_1} on the right hand side.
 With the elaborated structure it is possible to assign a complete behavior space to each scenery section (RQ 2).
-The basis for the interconnection of the individual atomic behavior spaces (RQ 3) is the structure of the road network derived in the previous chapter.
-The resulting overall structure (Figure \ref{fig_1}) now represents not only each individual behavior space, but also their concatenations.
+The basis for the interconnection of the individual atomic behavior spaces (RQ 3) is the structure of the road network derived in the previous section.
+The resulting overall structure (Fig. \ref{fig_1}) now represents not only each individual behavior space, but also their concatenations.
 Thus, the behavioral demands resulting from subsequent behavior spaces are represented and their sequence is directly accessible.

-\section{Application and Real World Examples}
+\section{APPLICATION AND REAL WORLD EXAMPLES}

-In this chapter, the generic BSSD from the previous chapter is instantiated to describe real world sceneries.
+In this section, the generic BSSD from the previous section is instantiated to describe real world sceneries.
 For this purpose, the BSSD is created using the map framework Lanelet2 \cite{Poggenhans.2018} as a basis.
 Two real scenery sections in Darmstadt (Germany) are thereby considered and explained in the following.
 These examples demonstrate that despite striking differences in the two scenery sections, the resulting BSSD shows only few differences.
-The two examples additionally serve as an evaluation of the approach by checking the requirements specified in chapter \ref{requirements}.
+The two examples additionally serve as an evaluation of the approach by checking the requirements specified in Section \ref{requirements}.
 The visualization of the scenery sections was done with JOSM \cite{JOSM.2021} using the Lanelet2 map style.
 In addition, some of the BSSD information is visualized using the BSSD map style.
 Information boxes, arrows and pictograms were added manually to visually represent further information stored in the BSSD map implementation.
 The blue and black circles with respective numbering visually support the explanations in the following.